Olala2024/project-3/README.md

    - I clicked **Enable Automatic Deploys** to automatically deploy updates when I push changes to GitHub.

 By following these steps, I successfully deployed my project to Heroku and set it up for future updates.
 You can find my deployed project [here](https://project-3-hangman-beda00e72a3a.herokuapp.com/).

+## Credits <a id="credits"></a>

+- [Lucidchart](https://www.lucidchart.com/pages/) - I used to create flowcharts.
+- [ASCII Art Generator](https://www.asciiart.eu/) - I used to generate ASCII Art
+- [Amiresponsive](https://ui.dev/amiresponsive) - I used to generate a mockup in different screen sizes.
+- Python's built-in libraries were used for random number generation and input handling.
+- I found the YouTube channel [Tech With Tim](https://www.youtube.com/@TechWithTim) to be extremely helpful during development.
+- I used other student examples as a reference to understand how to build my own game and what is expected for the app and readme, [Hangman](https://github.com/Zest-studi-o/P03-Hangman)
+- I also used [Code Institute template](https://github.com/Code-Institute-Org/p3-template) to run the game in the terminal using Heroku.
+- [Code Institute](https://codeinstitute.net/de/) - This project was created in alignment with the course content and within the scope of Project 3.
+The knowledge gained from this course significantly contributed to my understanding and development of the project.

+## Content <a id="content"></a>

+**Topics Included:**

+- Chemistry
+- Geography
+- Astronomy
+- Physics
+- Mathematics

+**Future Updates:**

+Additional topics and features may be included in future updates.

+## Acknowledgements <a id="acknowledgements"></a>

+- I extend heartfelt gratitude to my mentor, Alan Bushell, whose unwavering support, guidance, and invaluable advice have been instrumental in leading me through this project.
+His expertise and encouragement have profoundly contributed to its success.